 Read more about Medicaid expansion in Virginia.

 Short-term health insurance in Virginia

-Despite new federal rules regarding short-term health insurance, the duration of short-term health insurance plans in Virginia is limited to six months with no renewals.
+Despite relaxed federal rules regarding short-term health insurance, the duration of short-term plans in Virginia is limited to six months with no renewals.

 Read more about short-term health insurance in Virginia.

 Prior to ACA implementation, the uninsured rate in Virginia was 12.3 percent, according to U.S. Census data.
 It had fallen to 8.7 percent by 2016, and remained at 8.8 percent by 2018 – and has likely fallen quite a bit more since then, as Medicaid expansion took effect in 2019.

 Now that Medicaid has been expanded, total enrollment in Medicaid and CHIP in Virginia is 58 percent higher than it was in late 2013, whereas it had only grown by about 8 percent as of 2018 (prior to expansion taking effect).

 As of 2020, there were more than 215,000 people receiving premium subsidies in the Virginia health insurance marketplace, out of more than 245,000 covered enrollees.
 The subsidies averaged nearly $554/month, offsetting most of the average monthly premium costs and making medical insurance coverage affordable for people who would otherwise not be able to afford it.

 Medicare, a health benefits program run by the federal government, covers most Americans who are at least 65 years old.
 Medicare benefits are also available to disabled Americans.
 As of August 2020, there were 1,543,740 people enrolled in Medicare in Virginia, amounting to about 18 percent of the state’s population.
 Fourteen percent of Virginia’s Medicare beneficiaries are under 65 and eligible for Medicare due to a disability, while the other 86 percent are eligible due to their age.